Jjohnston70/AI_Fuel__News/Readme.md

 - Date range and source filters
 - Manual data refresh button
 - User comment boxes
+- Links to TrueNorth's website and Facebook page

 🖼️ Screenshot
 (Drop a nice screenshot here if you want more brownie points.)